-Please note that at this time, DMU is not able to accept applications from those who reside in: Alabama, Arkansas, Delaware, Florida, Illinois, Kansas, Kentucky, Missouri, New York, North Carolina, Oregon.
+Please note that at this time, DMU is not able to accept applications from those who reside in: Rhode Island.
 For additional state and licensure disclaimers, please scroll to the bottom.

 Space is limited!
 Application prior to deadline is strongly encouraged!
 Personal interview required.